mpihlstrom/femton/README.md

 ## Additional resources

+* A technical exposition of the algorithm is found in [exposition.md](exposition.md).

-A project blog has been kept at [femton15.tumblr.com](http://femton15.tumblr.com).
+* A project blog has been kept at [femton15.tumblr.com](http://femton15.tumblr.com).